flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

 If we run our game again, we should have the full example running, with our on/off button for our little vampire robot.

-And we are finished on this tutorial, now with an understanding of sprites, animations and gestures we can start on building more interactive and beautiful games.
+And with that, we finished this tutorial.
+Now, with an understanding of sprites, animations and gestures, we can start on building more interactive and beautiful games.